 CausalQueries

 is a package that lets you declare binary causal models, update beliefs about causal types given data and calculate arbitrary estimands.
-Model definition makes use of dagitty
+Model definition is implemented via a dagitty

 .